UN humanitarian chief: 'More support for Sudan needed'

 “It is a crucial time for Sudan and we must make sure that people have their most basic needs met.
-The international community needs urgently to step up its support”, Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator Mark Lowcock said at the end of a two-day mission to Sudan, his first visit to the country since the formation of a transitional government in August 2019.
+The international community needs urgently to step up its support”, Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator Mark Lowcock said at the end of a two-day mission to Sudan, his first visit to the country since the formation of the transitional government in August.

 While conflict is still a major driver of humanitarian needs in Sudan, incidents have significantly reduced in recent years.
 The deepening economic crisis, the climate crisis and pockets of violence also continue to drive humanitarian needs.

 More than 8.5 million people require food, nutrition, protection or other assistance to survive and millions of others struggle to make ends meet.
 These numbers are projected to grow.
 Years of conflict have left nearly two million people displaced in Darfur, South Kordofan, and Blue Nile state.

 During a visit to Kassala in eastern Sudan, the Emergency Relief Coordinator met with community leaders who have been affected by recent economic shocks and recurrent disease outbreaks.

 “The economic crisis has a very direct impact on ordinary people’s lives, particularly for women and girls.
 They live in an area with ongoing dengue and malaria outbreaks, yet cannot afford to pay for medicines.
 And recurrent droughts and floods means that they cannot grow enough food,” he stated.